Be/X-ray binary

 Be/X-ray binaries (BeXRBs or BeXBs) are a class of high-mass X-ray binaries that consist of a Be star and a neutron star.
 The neutron star is usually in a wide highly elliptical orbit around the Be star.
 The Be stellar wind forms a disk confined to a plane often different from the orbital plane of the neutron star.
 When the neutron star passes through the Be disk, it accretes a large mass of hot gas in a short time.
 As the gas falls onto the neutron star, a bright flare in hard X-rays is seen.

 Definition and classification

 Be/X-ray binaries belong to the high-mass X-ray binary category.
 The optical companion is a non-supergiant, fast-rotating Be type star with emission lines indicating luminosity class III-V. Most BeXRBs have eccentric orbits and contain a neutron star, confirmed through X-ray pulsations.

 BeXRBs are classified as either transient or persistent.
-Transient BeXRBs show two outburst types: type I outbursts are regular, periodic events occurring near periastron (the neutron star's closest orbital approach), while type II outbursts are major, unpredictable events reaching Eddington luminosity (×10^38 erg/s) and lasting multiple orbital periods.
+Transient BeXRBs show two outburst types: type I outbursts are regular, periodic events occurring near periastron (the neutron star's closest orbital approach), while type II outbursts are major, unpredictable events reaching Eddington luminosity (×10^38 erg/s for a typical neutron star) and lasting multiple orbital periods.
 Persistent BeXRBs display lower X-ray luminosity, more stable light curves with minor variability, slower rotating neutron stars with spin periods exceeding 200 seconds, and typically have wide, low-eccentricity orbits.